 #3) We Tend to Underestimate Our Significance in Other’s Lives

 A study conducted by psychologist, Erica Boothby, showed that people tend to underestimate the effects of compliments/ recognition; thus, we may not compliment others as much as we ought to.
 Taking it back to the workplace, this thought pattern could lead to managers underestimating the impact of recognition, making employees feel like they are unappreciated by their leadership.
 It pays to be “liberal with your compliments” in the workplace.
 Employees want to receive recognition, from their leadership, for their contributions.
 They also want to receive recognition from their coworkers too.
-This is where a system like WorkProud comes into play.
+This is where a platform like WorkProud comes into play.

-The good news is that although we are not inherently wired to give compliments, managers can utilize a system that will make it easier for them to give compliments and recognition.
+The good news is that although we are not inherently wired to give compliments, managers can utilize a unified platform that will make it easier for them to give compliments and recognition.
 Companies can enable managers to give better compliments by using a unified platform, such as WorkProud, to ensure their managers create efficient, engaging, and authentic recognition.
 Giving compliments should be a continuous process that includes reinforcing and driving positive behaviors to build company cultures where employees are inspired to give their best.

 To hear more about Erica Boothby’s research, check out this episode of the Freakonomics podcast: https://freakonomics.com/podcast/nsq-books-influence/